fahaddalwai/SwiftSocial/README.md

 # SwiftSocial
- Social Media app built using Swift.
+A social media app for developers built using Swift and SwiftUI.
+Backend runs entirely on Firebase!